 The new station’s baseboard sections are ready.
 Paul W and his gofers attached the final folding leg, then joined that section with the previous pair.
 The three sections seem light and certainly were easy to disassemble and stow away.
 Great progress.
 You’ll be able to assist with making this station.

-June 2nd was EKOGG's first meeting after nine months of Lockdown.
-R M
+EKOGG’s first meeting after nine months of Lockdown.

 We met in the open air for a combined ‘Show & Tell’ and ‘Bring & Buy’.
 In all sixteen members arrived, by bus and car, to find that Roger H, David G and Paul W had set out a ring of tables, on the edge of the shade outside the village hall.
 Keeping suitably spaced, we inspected newly made models, had a good chat, and looked at the sales items and give away magazines.
 We ate our picnic lunches in brilliant sunshine, a light breeze keeping us comfortable, amid a buzz of banter.
 It was great to catch up with each other’s news and see so many models displayed.
 [More photos in our Gallery section.]
 We’ve now seen Barry K’s Colas 67027 in its splendid livery and heard about Fred C’s weathering,”The BR ex GWR mogul was bought probably on my first visit to Badlesmere… The weathering process that I use combines MIG washes and airbrushing with quite a lot of wiping and smudging to achieve the effect that I am after.”

-June 16th Check on store and layouts - Small planning group.
-RM
+Check on store and layouts – Small planning group.

 Paul bagged the cool shade outside the hall for his work bench and was already adding folding legs to the new station’s baseboards.
 Inside the hall, with plenty of windows open, the temperature was reasonable.
 David and Roger were close on my heels, with John B arriving, as Ross couldn’t make it.
 Our check of the storeroom was swift, as the main result of Lockdown was dust and cobwebs.
 We puzzled over the contents of boxes and where they were stacked, before getting down to inspecting the layouts.